 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period or periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town reports a deferred charge on refunding in the government-wide statement of net position.
+The Town reports a deferred charge on refunding and deferred outflows related to pension in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+A deferred outflow of resources related to pension results from contributions subsequent to the plan measurement date, differences between actual and projected investment earnings and changes in assumptions or other inputs.
+These amounts are deferred and included in pension expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees).

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town reports advance property tax collections in the government-wide statement of net position and in the governmental funds balance sheet.
+The Town reports advance property tax collections in the government-wide statement of net position and in the governmental funds balance sheet, and deferred inflows of resources related to pensions in the government wide statement of net position.
+A deferred inflow of resources related to pension results from differences between expected and actual experience differences between actual and projected investment earnings or other inputs.
+These amounts are deferred and included in pension expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees).
 Advance property tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
 Also, for governmental funds, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
-The governmental funds report unavailable revenues from several sources: property taxes, interest on property taxes, special assessments, loans receivable, and school building grants.
+The governmental funds report unavailable revenues from several sources: property taxes, interest on property taxes, special assessments, loans receivable, and school building grants and advanced tax collections.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period in which the amounts become available.